Wojtek0911/Wojtek0911/README.md

 - 👋 Hi, I’m @Wojtek0911
 - 👀 I’m interested in coding, music and photography
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on Python or JavaScript projects
+- 💞️ I’m looking to collaborate on Web Development or JavaScript projects
 - 📫 How to reach me ?
 Use my e-mail: w.kuziorowicz@gmail.com

 <!---